Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 ### Step 1.
 Text API with sample Request

-Now that you have a resource available in Azure for Content Moderator and you have a subscription key for that resource, let's run some tests by using the Text moderation API.
+Now that you have a resource available in Azure Content Moderator and you have a subscription key for that resource, let's run some tests by using the text moderation API.

 Here is a sample request with Python.

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
+2. You can find your Resource Endpoint URL in your Azure Portal in the Resource Overview page under the "Endpoint" field.
 2. Run the following commands substituting the [Endpoint] with your Resource Endpoint url.
-You can find your Resource Endpoint URL in your Azure Portal in the Resource Overview page under the "Endpoint" field.
 For example, if your Resource URL is: "https://content-mod-test.cognitiveservices.azure.com/" replace "[Endpoint]/contentmoderator/text:analyze?api-version=2022-12-30-preview" with **"https://content-mod-test.cognitiveservices.azure.com/contentmoderator/text:analyze?api-version=2022-12-30-preview"**
 3. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field.
 4. Change the body of the request to whatever string of text you'd like to analyze.